Mr. Church: Production

 In April 2014, it was revealed that Samuel L. Jackson, Uma Thurman and Juno Temple had been cast in the film.

 In October 2014, Eddie Murphy joined the cast of the film, replacing Jackson, who had to drop out due to a scheduling conflict, with Bruce Beresford directing the film.
 Mark Canton and Courtney Solomon joined the project as producers under their Cinelou Films banner.

 In November 2014, Britt Robertson joined the cast of the film, replacing Temple.
 Its working title was Cook but was retitled to Henry Joseph Church, the full name of Murphy's character, before being retitled to Mr. Church.

-Although it was unlike the comedy films Murphy was known for, he accepted to work on the film because it was "something [he] hadn’t done before".
+Murphy said he took the role because it was "something [he] hadn’t done before".

 Filming

 Principal photography began on November 24, 2014, in Los Angeles, California.
 Production concluded on January 12, 2015.

 With a production budget of $8 million, it is the least expensive film of Murphy's career.